-- Heroes has a few High School AU fics that attempt to transplant the premise of "ordinary people with extraordinary abilities" into high school.
+- Heroes has a few High School A.U. fics that attempt to transplant the premise of "ordinary people with extraordinary abilities" into high school.
 Mostly this is done to make Peter and Claire closer in age and not related

-- Stargate SG-1 took this and made it canon by introducing a teenage clone version of Jack O'Neill, who promptly returns to high school.
+- They took this and made it canon by introducing a teenage clone version of Jack O'Neill, who promptly returns to high school.
 Although he's never seen or mentioned again, countless fanfictions try to explain what happened next.
 Some inexplicably decide to give the rest of the team mini-clones as well.

 - In the 200th episode, there was a scene featuring teenage versions of the team, in direct reference to this trope.

-- Some fanfics instead have O'Neill's clone end up at the same high school as Sam's adopted (alien) daughter Cassandra.
+- Some fanfics have O'Neill's clone end up at the same high school as Sam's adopted (alien) daughter Cassandra.

 - Joe Mallozzi said in his blog that O'Neill's clone, after graduating High School, rejoined the Air Force and was promptly enlisted in the Stargate Program (now Homeworld Security) because he has all of Jack's experiences.

 - Becoming Human can be seen as the High School AU of Being Human.

 - The Hub aired a miniseries based on Clue that essentially took the characters from the game and made then teens.